Uses for Malt Extract in All Grain Brewing

 Firstly, you need to be really strict on your cleaning and sanitisation as there is a risk that any unwanted infection you pick up in this stage will be carried over to your beer.

-There are a couple of things you should be looking for when you make a yeast starter.
-Firstly you need to be really strict on your cleaning and sanitisation as any unwanted infection you pick up in this stage risks being carried over to your beer.
-The next thing you should be aware of is that the Specific Gravity of the wort you create should be around 1.040 so keep that in mind when deciding how much malt extract to use.
-1kg (2.2lbs) of DME is roughly equivalent to 1.2kg of LME (2.6lbs).
-This 1.040 Specific Gravity is often cited because it is a relatively low gravity so it shouldn’t stress your yeast and won’t cause excessive growth.
+The next thing you should be aware of is that the Specific Gravity of the wort you create should be around 1.030-1.040.
+Keep this in mind when deciding how much malt extract to use.
+This Specific Gravity is often used because it is relatively low so that it provides the right environment for yeast replication and healthy growth.

 When you come to make your starter;

 - Take your wort off the boil and cool it down.
 When cooled, pour the wort into a large flask.

 Cooling to your planned pitching temperature allows the yeast to become acclimatised to working at that temperature.
 This means that the yeast should start working faster when you move it to your full-size wort.
 For best results, chill your starter in the fridge.
 This will allow the yeast to drop to the bottom.

 - Once cooled, pour out the resulting beer and add to your full wort; this will allow you to just pitch the yeast into your full batch.